ubc/WP-API-Innerblocks/readme.md

 ## Description
 Provide inner blocks that consumes data from external API.
-The inner blocks receives context from the main block(eg, CTLT Events Block), and render contents accordingly.
+The inner blocks receives context from the main block(eg, UBC Course Section Block), and render contents accordingly.

 ## Context Structure